-- 1. Go to Authentication > RADIUS Service > EAP, and select Create New. - 2.
-Select the corresponding Local Services certificate in the EAP Server Certificate section. - 3.
-Choose the Local CA certificate previous configured in the Local CAs section.
+- 1. Go to Authentication > RADIUS Service > Certificates. - 2.
+Select the corresponding Local Services certificate in EAP Server Certificate. - 3.
+Choose the Local CA certificate previously configured in Local CAs. - 4.
+Click OK.

 Configuring RADIUS client on FortiAuthenticator

 The FortiAuthenticator has to be configured to allow RADIUS clients to make authorization requests to it.